grd349/PBjam/docs/usage.rst

 Session
 -------
-The :class:`~pbjam.jar.session` class is the most straightforward way to analyze one or more stars with PBjam.
-The `Session notebook <example-session.ipynb>`_ provides a few simple examples of the forms of input that can be given to :class:`~pbjam.jar.session`.
+The :class:`~pbjam.session.session` class is the most straightforward way to analyze one or more stars with PBjam.
+The `Session notebook <example-session.ipynb>`_ provides a few simple examples of the forms of input that can be given to :class:`~pbjam.session.session`.

 .. note::
     The :class:`~pbjam.session.session` class is really just a fancy wrapper for the :class:`~pbjam.star.star` class.
 After initializing the session class, the instance can be called to execute the entire peakbagging procedure automatically.